Eli Lilly and Company (NYSE:LLY) Shares Acquired by Crossvault Capital Management LLC

 Wall Street Analysts Forecast Growth

 Several research analysts recently commented on the company.
-Morgan Stanley increased their price objective on Eli Lilly and from $369.00 to $395.00 and gave the company an “overweight” rating in a research note on Friday, July 8th.
+UBS Group increased their price objective on Eli Lilly and to $335.00 and gave the company an “outperform” rating in a research note on Wednesday.
 SVB Leerink began coverage on Eli Lilly and in a research note on Monday, May 23rd.
 They issued an “outperform” rating and a $341.00 target price for the company.
-Wells Fargo & Company raised their target price on Eli Lilly and from $280.00 to $305.00 in a research note on Friday, April 29th.
-Mizuho raised their target price on Eli Lilly and from $315.00 to $356.00 in a research note on Monday, May 2nd.
-Finally, UBS Group raised their target price on Eli Lilly and to $335.00 and gave the stock an “outperform” rating in a research note on Wednesday.
+StockNews.com raised Eli Lilly and from a “buy” rating to a “strong-buy” rating in a research note on Friday, July 1st.
+Morgan Stanley raised their target price on Eli Lilly and from $369.00 to $395.00 and gave the stock an “overweight” rating in a research note on Friday, July 8th.
+Finally, Mizuho raised their target price on Eli Lilly and from $315.00 to $356.00 in a research note on Monday, May 2nd.
 Three investment analysts have rated the stock with a hold rating, fifteen have given a buy rating and one has given a strong buy rating to the company.
 According to MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and a consensus price target of $316.06.

 Insider Activity at Eli Lilly and